18 Synapse

 Neurotransmitter Release & the Synaptic Cleft

-When an action potential reaches the axon terminals, voltage-gated Ca2+ channels in the membrane of the synaptic end bulb open.
+When an action potential reaches the axon terminals, voltage-gated Ca2+ channels in the membrane of the synaptic end bulb (axon terminal) open.
 Ca2+ diffuses down its concentration gradient and enters into the presynaptic neuron axon terminal (end bulb).
-Once Ca2+ is inside the presynaptic end bulb, it associates with proteins to trigger exocytosis (e.g., movement of vesicles to the cell membrane and release of contents to the outside of the cell) of neurotransmitter vesicles.
+Once Ca2+ is inside the presynaptic end bulb, it binds to proteins that trigger exocytosis—the process of vesicles fusing with the cell membrane to release neurotransmitters into the synaptic cleft.
 The released neurotransmitter moves into the small gap between the cells, called the synaptic cleft.

 A period of time when membrane potential is become less negative